stx-advox/land/README.md

 - The mission of the Advocates Program (Advox) is to distribute power

-- Ensuring voice for generators of value.
-Advox offers a welcoming space for anyone to get involved in the Stacks community
+- Ensuring voice for generators of value

+- Advox offers a welcoming space for anyone to get involved in the Stacks community

 - Supported by Stacks’ unique stacking mechanism